roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

     }
 ```

-For this example, keep the following information in mind that the MedicationAdministration resource includes a number of extensions to the standard MedicationAdministration resource described in the FHIR DSTU2 specification.
-For the sake of simplicity, only required extensions are shown.
+The preceding example includes some extensions to the standard `MedicationAdministration` resource as described in the FHIR DSTU2 specification.
+For simplicity, we've included the required extensions only.
 For more information about FHIR resources, see the [FHIR DSTU2 Resource list](http://hl7.org/fhir/DSTU2/resourcelist.html){: new_window}.

-For all FHIR examples, the `client key` and `client cert` are the key and certificate files of the client application that is signed and issued by the {{site.data.keyword.prodgroupname_short}} Certificate Authority.
+For all FHIR examples, the `client key` and `client cert` are the key and certificate files of the client application that is signed and issued by the {{site.data.keyword.prodgroupname_short}} certificate authority.

-## Use case 2: Adding a FHIR Bundle to the FHIR repository
+## Use case 2: Adding an FHIR Bundle to the FHIR repository
 {: #concept_d5b_djm_p1b__section_pfy_r34_jbb}

-You can include multiple FHIR resources into a single transaction that is called a "Bundle."
+Each FHIR transaction, known as a *bundle*, can include multiple FHIR resources.
-The following sample POST command uploads the MedicicationAdministration, Observation, and QuestionnaireResponse FHIR resources as a bundle:
+The following sample POST command uploads a bundle comprised of the `MedicicationAdministration`, `Observation`, and `QuestionnaireResponse` FHIR resources:
 <!--- For example, to include the MedicicationAdministration, Observation, and QuestionnaireResponse FHIR resources as a bundle, see the [FHIR POST Bundle example](https://ibm.box.com/s/y1h3odopp6r8x3jepl5a6vl5pdhq3b6a){: new_window}. --->